Dragon863/droplet/README.md

 # Droplet Socials

 ## Description
 Droplet is a social app designed to be less addictive and more private.
-Every day, a member of each "Bubble" (like a group chat) writes a prompt which the other members respond to
+Every day, a member of each "Bubble" (like a group chat) writes a prompt which the other members respond to.
+For design, see the [figma](https://www.figma.com/design/DqvHHahNPrNtzrvJrAmjqJ/Droplet-Social-App?node-id=0-1&t=mLYKEtfcXDINPqla-1)

 ## Screenshots
 | | |